ajbax-cmd/ALPR/README.md

 1. Select YOLOv11 download format and download as a zip file.
 2. Unpack the dataset under the ALPR/src/data directory.
-3. Rename the root direcotry of the dataset "source_data" so that the directory structure is ALPR/src/data/source_data
+3. Rename the root directory of the dataset "source_data" so that the directory structure is ALPR/src/data/source_data

 ## Running an Experiment
 1. Set up the ALRP/config/config.toml file with the desired valid parameters and save.